Cambodia Highlights

 This morning you will be transferred to the airport for a short flight to Sihanoukhville on the coast.
 From here continue to a resort in the Cardamom Mountains.
 You will stay in a lovely eco-lodge in the middle of a beautiful landscape of lush virgin forest.
 You can spend your time following quiet trails into the jungle, a haven for wildlife and many tropical birds.
 Alternatively borrow one of the lodge kayaks and explore from the water.

 Read More Day 6 Cardamom Mountains Day 7 Cardamom Mountains Return to your lodge for a cooling dip in the river.
 In the late afternoon take a sunset boat ride on the river.
 Keep your eyes peeled for monkeys and brightly coloured birds.
 Day 8 Cardamom Mountains – Sihanoukhville – Koh Rong / Koh Rong Samloem Day 9-10 Koh Rong Day 11 Koh Rong – Sihanoukhville – Kep The twin towns of Kep and Kampot are very picturesque with lovely ocean and river views and distinctive crumbling French colonial architecture.
 They are a great base for a couple of days of gentle exploration of the surrounding countryside.
 This is a verdant landscape of emerald green paddy fields and pepper plantations, flocks of white egrets and small stilt villages.
 This area has fantastic seafood and a strong restaurant scene.
 Dine on crab and giant prawns, freshly cooked on a barbeque.
-Day 12 Kep Day 13 Kep – Phnom Penh Day 14 Phnom Penh This evening perhaps have dinner at Friend’s Restaurant, which is run by street children.
+Day 12 Kep Day 13 Kep – Phnom Penh Day 14 Phnom Penh This evening perhaps check out one of the local restaurants for a final Cambodian ‘fish amok’ curry before your adventure comes to an end.
 Day 15 Phnom Penh

 This morning take a walk through the jungle to a waterfall and swim in the pool at the base of the falls.
 In the afternoon relax back at your lodge and enjoy the gorgeous views.